Clinical UM Guideline

 |O26.872-O26.879||Other specified pregnancy related conditions, cervical shortening [vaginal gel]|

-Preterm labor and delivery is a major determinant of neonatal morbidity and mortality; in the United States the rate of preterm birth is 12%.
-A variety of diagnostic and prophylactic measures have been investigated, including home uterine activity monitoring, subcutaneous terbutaline tocolytic therapy, and routine culture and antibiotic treatment of subclinical bacterial vaginosus.
-To date, none of the above has made a significant demonstrable impact on the incidence of preterm delivery.
-In the past, intramuscular injections of 17 alpha hydroxyprogesterone, (that is, Delalutin) were used routinely to prevent premature labor.
-However, the drug was shown to have teratogenic properties, and the FDA labeled the drug as Category D, (that is, studies have demonstrated fetal risk, but use of the drug may outweigh the potential risk).
-Delalutin is no longer marketed.
-Most recently, there has been renewed research interest in intramuscular injections of 17 alpha-hydroxyprogesterone caproate (17P) during the second trimester when the teratogenic risk is minimized.
-17P is a weakly acting, naturally occurring, progesterone metabolite, which, when coupled with caproate dextran, works as a long acting progestin, when administered intramuscularly.
+Preterm labor and delivery is a major cause of neonatal morbidity and mortality; in the United States the rate of preterm birth is 11.4% (CDC, 2015).
+Although a variety of diagnostic and prophylactic measures have been investigated, tto date, none have significantly impacted the incidence of preterm delivery.
+In the past, intramuscular injections (IM) of 17 alpha-hydroxyprogesterone, (that is, Delalutin) were used to prevent the onset of premature labor.
+However, the drug was subsequently found to have teratogenic properties, and the FDA gave the drug a Category D pregnancy status meaning, studies demonstrated fetal risk, but use of the drug may outweigh the potential risk.
+Delalutin is no longer on the market.
+Research interest was renewed in a similar drug known as 17 alpha-hydroxyprogesterone caproate (17P) during the second trimester when the teratogenic risk is minimized.
+17P is a weakly acting, naturally occurring, progesterone metabolite, which, when coupled with caproate dextran, works as a long acting progestin and is also administered IM.

-To date, 17P (17 alpha-hydroxyprogesterone caproate) has not been commercially available, but manufactured locally by compounding pharmacies.
-On February 3, 2011 K-V Pharmaceutical Company (St. Louis, MO) announced U.S. Food and Drug Administration (FDA) approval for Makena™ (formerly known as Gestiva™), subject to additional post-approval studies to be conducted regarding clinical outcomes benefit.
-Makena is the first synthetic progestin approved by the FDA and commercially available to reduce the risk of preterm birth.
-Makena was launched on March 14, 2011 and will be available through a limited distribution network.
-According to the FDA labeling, Makena (hydroxyprogesterone caproate injection) is "A progestin indicated to reduce the risk of preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth," (which is defined as delivery before 37 weeks of pregnancy).
+On February 3, 2011 K-V Pharmaceutical Company (St. Louis, MO) announced approval of the only U.S. Food and Drug Administration (FDA) approved form of 17P to date, known as Makena™ (formerly known as Gestiva.
+Makena is the only synthetic progestin approved by the FDA and commercially available to reduce the risk of preterm birth.
+According to the FDA label, Makena (hydroxyprogesterone caproate injection) is "A progestin indicated to reduce the risk of preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth" defined as delivery before 37 weeks of pregnancy.
 The effectiveness of Makena is based on improvement in the proportion of women who delivered at less than 37 weeks of gestation.
-To date, there are no controlled trials demonstrating a direct clinical benefit, such as improvement in neonatal mortality and morbidity.

 The FDA (2011) states: